 - Additionally there is an Master check box which enable you to identify the Master Pipeline and Detail Pipeline

-Components of Joiner Transformation:
+Components of Joiner Transformation in Informatica

 - Joiner data cache: Joiner always caches the MASTER table.
 We cannot disable caching.
 It builds Index cache and Data Cache based on MASTER table.